sean-yeoh/simple_spark/README.md

 #### Update

-Udpates a Template with new values
+Updates a Template with new values

     properties = { "name" => "Sorry, the Winter Sale!" }}
     update_published = false